Trump to withdraw nomination of Musk associate Jared Isaacman to lead NASA, AP source says

 Trump announced last December during the presidential transition that he had chosen Isaacman to be the space agency's next administrator.
 Isaacman has been a close collaborator with Musk ever since he bought his first chartered flight on Musk's SpaceX in 2021.

-Isaacman testified at his Senate confirmation hearing on April 9 and a vote to send his nomination to the full Senate was expected soon.
+The Senate Commerce, Science and Transportation Committee approved Isaacman's nomination in late April and a vote by the full Senate was expected soon.

+Musk appeared to lament Trump's decision in a post Saturday on X that said, “It is rare to find someone so competent and good-hearted.”

 SpaceX is owned by Musk, a Trump supporter and adviser who announced this week that he is leaving the government after several months at the helm of the Department of Government Efficiency, or DOGE.
 Trump created the agency to slash the size of government and put Musk in charge.